malthesers/soulsborndle/README.md

 ### 💀 Bosses

 Bosses included in the pool of possible answers come from the games listed below.
 Open the _Bosses_ modal to modify the included games.
-Play only Bloodborne, the Dark Souls series or any combination you'd like!
+Play only _Bloodborne_, the _Dark Souls_ series or any combination you'd like!

 - Demon's Souls
 - Dark Souls